nandabritto/PP5/README.md

 <img width="400" src="media/readme/features_ss/products_on_box_list.png">
 </p>

-  1.5 Edit box, product and product on box
+  1.5 Edit box, product and product on the box

- + Admin user can edit or all products info in database from frontend.
+ + Admin users can edit all products info in the database from the frontend.

 <p float="left">
 <img width="400" src="media/readme/features_ss/edit_box.png">